csbence/DistLRE/README.md

 A lightweight Python package to distribute commands on remote hosts via SSH and to execute them locally in parallel.

+Runs a parallel process for each task to monitor system resources effectively.

-Supports running a local commands:
+Supports running a local commands, time limit is expressed in seconds and memory limit is in GB:

 ```python
 from distlre.distlre import DistLRE, Task, RemoteHost